SQL Server 2019: Hardware and software requirements

 For more information on installing SQL Server on Server Core, see Install SQL Server on Server Core.

-Installing SQL Server on a Windows OS on which case sensitivity is enabled is not supported.
-For more information review SQL Server is not supported on a Windows operating system on which case sensitivity is enabled
+Installing SQL Server on a Windows OS on which case sensitivity is enabled isn't supported.
+For more information review SQL Server isn't supported on a Windows operating system on which case sensitivity is enabled

 Disk space requirements

 During installation of SQL Server, Windows Installer creates temporary files on the system drive.
 Before you run Setup to install or upgrade SQL Server, verify that you have at least 6.0 GB of available disk space on the system drive for these files.
 This requirement applies even if you install SQL Server components to a non-default drive.

 Actual hard disk space requirements depend on your system configuration and the features that you decide to install.
 The following table provides disk space requirements for SQL Server components.

 |Database Engine and data files, Replication, Full-Text Search, and Data Quality Services||1480 MB|

 |Database Engine (as above) with R Services (In-Database)||2744 MB|